snez17/HSE-and-Skoltech-homeworks/README.md

-Hi everyone, I completed a bunch of courses accomplished in Python.
+Hi everyone, as a student I accomplished a bunch of courses using Python.

 Let me introduce these projects shortly: